Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3TIDSIDRNG.md

 Now that we have our TID, it's time to make the preparations to RNG our SID!
 For the purpose of this guide, we will be using the `PID` value obtained from the `Pandora's Box` method above as our target; so we'll now want to RNG an SID that, together with our obtained `44444` TID will make the `PID` value `505C1B54` and its corresponding spread Shiny.<br>
-To accomplish this, we will be using the [Gen 3 TID/SID Frame Finder](https://github.com/DevonStudios/Gen3TIDSIDFrameFinder/releases) tool, so open it and set up the `Config` fields as below, and press 'Find Frame To Hit' button to generate results:
+To accomplish this, we will be using the [Gen 3 TID/SID Frame Finder](https://github.com/DevonStudios/Gen3TIDSIDFrameFinder/releases) tool.
+Note this uses the old naming convention of 'Frame', which is the same as Advances nowadays.
+Open it and set up the `Config` fields as below, and press 'Find Frame To Hit' button to generate results:
 - **TID**: Your obtained TID in the previous step
 - **Desired PID**: The `PID` you want to make Shiny
 - **PRNG State**: The `Current Seed` value as displayed in the Lua script